galaxyproject/training-material/topics/fair/tutorials/dataplant-arcs/tutorial.md

 # Add your experimental metadata (SWATE)

-Now that we have all our data in the ARC, we need to add metadata about or research in a structured way.
+Now that we have all our data in the ARC, we need to add metadata about our research in a structured way.
 We already put a lot of information about our samples and experiments in the protocols folders, but these are just free-text notes, like we would put in a methods section of a paper, or in our lab notebook.
 The information is there but it is not **structured** yet.